yast/yast-installation/doc/SELF_UPDATE.md

 correct (or is missing), the user will be asked whether she/he wants to apply the update (although it's a security risk).

+When using SLP discovery a popup is displayed to choose the server to use.
+SLP by default does not use any authentication, everybody on the local network can announce a registration server.

 ## Self-update and User Updates

 Changes introduced by the user via Driver Updates (`dud` boot option) will take